 Amerisleep Commitment to Your Health and the Health of the Planet

 At Amerisleep, we are committed to providing our customers with non-toxic and eco-friendly mattresses.
 To construct our plant-based memory foam, Bio-Pur®, we replace a portion of the petroleum-based oils with castor oil.
 This process creates a foam that is cleaner and safer for our customers.
-Plus, Bio-Pur® has minimal VOC off-gassing and is eco-friendly—making it one of the healthiest memory foam mattresses on the market today.
+Plus, Bio-Pur® has minimal VOC off-gassing and is eco-friendly—making this comfort layer one of the healthiest memory foam mattresses on the market today.

 Each of our memory foam mattresses and hybrid models has a Bio-Pur® top layer.
 No matter which of our mattresses you choose, you will reap the benefits of sleeping on a non-toxic, yet comfortable bed.